How I Have Learned German (I am still learning.)

 |

 My ancestry is almost entirely German, therefore I am highly motivated.
 Since my great-grandparents immigrated to America, our European and American relatives have remained in close contact.
-I send Christmas greetings about a dozen German families.
+I send Christmas greetings to about a dozen German families.

 |